marcus-crane/utf9k/src/content/blog/2024-12-01 Beeminder Lessons Year One.md

 Life isn't all about pure productivity but as someone guilty of being caught up in their career at the best of times, Beeminder has actually helped me unwind some of that mess as well.

-Over the last year, I've used Beeminder to [watch nearly 80 movies](https://www.beeminder.com/utf9k/movies) that had been on my backlog as well as ensured that I've taken [regular vacations](https://www.beeminder.com/utf9k/vacations)which I [know is important](/blog/taking-holidays) but the admin involved can make it tempting to put off.
+Over the last year, I've used Beeminder to [watch nearly 80 movies](https://www.beeminder.com/utf9k/movies) that had been on my backlog as well as ensured that I've taken [regular vacations](https://www.beeminder.com/utf9k/vacations) which I [know is important](/blog/taking-holidays) but the admin involved can make it tempting to put off.

 It's even better if you can predict what sorts of things you let fall by the wayside and counteract them.
 I [track my step count](https://www.beeminder.com/utf9k/steps) which yes, ideally I would actually walk more than I do by default, but it's actually intended to enforce a baseline.